MicrosoftDocs/azure-databases-docs/articles/cosmos-db/emulator-release-notes.md

 ### ``2.14.19`` (Aug 6, 2024)

 - Update Azure Cosmos DB Emulator background services to match the latest online functionality of the Azure Cosmos DB.
-- Update data explorer to support vector search
+- Update data explorer to support vector search.

 ### ``2.14.18`` (May 21, 2024)